fbaldux/Ising-Melting-dis/README.md

 - The program uses Numba to speed up calculations.
 - The matrix elements are saved to a .txt file.

 ---
-### ham_lengths.txt

-The file containing the number of non-zero entries of the sparse adjacency matrix, up to each level N.

----